ahadjixenofontos/pres-data-intersections/PITCHME.md

 <img src="images/venn_diagrams_data_science/Slide4.jpeg" >

 Note:
-This is one way to think about the stages of a data analysis.
-Broadly speaking, these are analogous to any other project, so I'm hoping that you'll be looking for parallels with your process as we go through the rest of this talk.
+Designing your approach to solving the problem comes first.
+That includes data collection and a lot more.
+The parts that Cathy and Rachel called processing, cleaning, and exploring the data, are represented here by getting to know and trust your data, since that is the purpose of those operations.
+Generate results is analogous to their modeling stage, and the rest falls under contextualizing the inference, since that is important in visualizing the results and making decisions based on the data.

-One thing I'd like to note is that in practice this process is never so clean and linear.
+Of course, in practice this process is never so clean and linear.
 It is often the case that once you start getting to know the data you realize that you are missing key information, variables that you don't have data on and which may be key in allowing you to reach meaningful conclusions.
 Spending a good amount of time in the design phase, and running small pilot studies are two way to try to prevent that from happening.

 Notice that these actions have little to do with the technicalities of the tools, and more to do with a critical awareness of the strengths and limitations of your design.

-This middle piece right here, getting to know and trust the data, is also why I am not a fan of ETL engines that automate that process.
-If that's a topic that you're interested in we can talk more about it later.
+These stages are analogous to any other project, so I'm interested in hearing about parallels with your processes as we go through the rest of this talk.

 +++